MarcusLimJunYi/Monash-Guns-Dataset/README.md

 # Monash Guns Dataset
-The Monash Guns Dataset paper is currently being peer reviewed under the Neurocomputing journal by Elsevier.
+The Monash Guns Dataset journal paper is currently being peer reviewed.

 The full dataset and models will be released here upon completion of review.

 Our conference paper has been accepted by APSIPA 2019,